node-task/spec/README.md

 ## run
 `task.run(config)`

 Execute a task.
-If using this package, do not override (instead, see [`method`](#method-%E2%8A%84)).
+If using this package to generate a node-task compliant module, `run` is already defined (please use [`method`](#method-%E2%8A%84)) for custom handling).
 If the completion of this method is asynchronous, a promise must be returned.

 **Example:**
 ```js